Dudeiebot/nvim/noob.md

 the `.` command redo what was done last in other places.

-We can use `r` to replace a letter, you add the letter after clicking `r`
+We can use `r` to replace a letter, you add the letter after clicking `r`, you can add nos to it also for more efficiency and capital `R` is used for multiple  letters replacing.

+`shift v` followed with the curly bracket can help in full highlighting, maybe highlighting upward or downward (use `{` for upward and the other for downward).